How To Start a YouTube Channel

 For my sit-down videos, I use my Nikon D5300 on a large adjustable tripod.
 I would like to invest in a microphone as I think the sound quality would improve a lot but all in time.
 I use my Nikon 18-70mm f3.5-4.5 to film with and take close-up shots with my Nikon 35mm 1:1.8 and Nikon 18-55mm 1:3.5-5.6.
 To make sure I'm in focus, I use a remote control for filming, this also allows you to take photos for your thumbnail.

 Vlogging - generally people will find it a bit odd.
 It's still a new thing to do.
-I vlog on my canon G7x and I sometimes use my medium sizes Gorillapod tripod with this.
+I vlog on my Canon G7x and I sometimes use my medium-size Gorillapod tripod with this.
 This is quite a standard vlogging camera and has a nifty flip screen so you can see yourself as you natter away.
 This is good but it takes a little getting used to so you aren't distracted by looking at yourself all the time.
 As far as 'point and shoot’ cameras go, it's a big camera so a little heavy but it's a great one and I love mine.
 I also have a nice little collection of SD cards too so I never run out of space, I recommend a 64GB to start off with and I have two 32BG cards as spares.
 I also have a GoPro but I've not ventured into that yet.

 Thinking of where to film is important so consider your backdrop, lighting, and noise.
 Set yourself up with your camera on a tripod (or a stack of books, etc), sit in a comfy chair or on the end of your bed, and face good lighting (I use natural lighting because let's be honest, I don't have professional lights after getting the camera, lenses, tripod...).
 I try my best with backgrounds but we are still setting up home so this will improve.
-Try to think of acoustics too, avoid an echo and edit out background noise such as neighbors and bin lorries, etc. Sometimes I film in my studio, it's a little echoey so I bring in some cushions and so on to absorb the sound - it’s hilarious what's going on behind the scenes!!
+Try to think of acoustics too, avoid an echo and edit out background noise such as neighbours and bin lorries, etc. Sometimes I film in my studio, it's a little echoey so I bring in some cushions and so on to absorb the sound - it’s hilarious what's going on behind the scenes!!

 Editing

 I use iMovie on my MacBook and back up all my videos to my external hard drive so they don't take up loads of storage on my laptop.
 I find iMovie very easy to use and when I have a problem I tend to find a tutorial on YouTube that can help me.
 The editing is relatively straightforward and user-friendly, and I am getting a lot quicker at it each week.
-I like adding titles and little notes in my videos so I use the titles sections and add my own fonts to match the branding of my blog.
+I like adding titles and little notes in my videos so I use the titles sections and add my fonts to match the branding of my blog.
 Music is starting to become an issue as finding copyright-free and user-friendly music can be difficult.
 YouTube has a library you can download from in their creators’ suite so I'm exhausting that first.

 To help you get an idea of what it all looks like, here's a screenshot of a video I am currently editing.